National Security Office Precinct

 • In scoping locations for the Precinct, the Department of Finance and National Capital Authority (NCA) identified the temporary on-grade car park at York Park as suitable for development into a multi-agency Precinct.

-• York Park is a large Commonwealth-owned development site in Barton and is identified in the National Capital Plan (NCP) for development into an office precinct for Commonwealth agencies that have a need to be located in close proximity to Parliament House.
+• York Park is a large Commonwealth-owned development site in Barton and is identified in the National Capital Plan for development into an office precinct for the Commonwealth.

 • It is Finance’s intention to deliver a Precinct which incorporates exemplary sustainable design across the lifecycle of the asset.

-• The Project is being developed in alignment with relevant environmental and sustainability requirements, including the APS Net Zero target.
-The Precinct development will be designed to target a NABERS 6 star rating for the base building.
+• The Project is being developed in alignment with relevant environmental and sustainability requirements.

-• Both developments will be provisioned with electrical infrastructure for EV charging stations, and the John Gorton Campus Car Park will utilise recyclable construction materials and an open façade to promote natural ventilation.
+• Both developments will be provisioned with electrical infrastructure for EV charging stations, and the John Gorton Campus Car Park has been developed with recyclable construction materials and an open façade to promote natural ventilation.

 • The future development of the Precinct will not impact the York Park Oak Tree Plantation which is included on the Commonwealth Heritage list.